 What has happened to my life?
 Seriously, can't a teenage girl just have a few years of being lazy instead of running around everywhere on errands?
 'Taylor, do this' or 'Taylor, file this report.' and even 'Taylor, make me some lunch.'
 It's gone too far.
 Don't get me wrong, at first I was thrilled that my mother got a job working as a government agent but she could at least spend time with me when she's not bossing me around.
 I guess being a General could do that to you...
 But enough about my Mum, I decided to write this diary to try to work out my life, not to go on and on about my controlling mother.
 So let me explain from the beginning.
 I was running an errand for my Mum by going down to the shops to buy the weeks groceries.
 That's where I met him.
 So that's where I'll start.

 Taylor Grant glanced past the crowd in line to buy their items, wondering why it was taking so long.
-She had been in line for quite a while now, most of the time in her current position so she decided to abandon the line, noticing the others were similar and decided instead to explore the grocery store.
+She had been in line for quite a while now, most of which in her current position.
+Giving up, she decided to abandon the line and instead went to explore the grocery store.

 She was instantly drawn to the confectionary section, lips playing into a smile.
 She would easily have enough money from what her mother had given her to buy both what she came here to get and a couple of sweets.
 Chocolate it is then.